2021 Red Bench Relay

-Following last year’s successful events, the LGAQ is again inviting councils to show their commitment to raising awareness of DFV during the 16 Days of Activism between 25 November and 10 December by hosting a Red Bench Relay in their community.
+The LGAQ invited Queensland councils to show their commitment to raising awareness of DFV during the 16 Days of Activism between 25 November and 10 December by hosting a Red Bench Relay in their community.

-Councils are encouraged to host a DFV awareness – walk against violence and/or ‘Red Bench Relay’ event – anytime between 25 November and 10 December, to raise awareness of gender-based violence against women.
+Councils were encouraged to host a DFV awareness – walk against violence and/or ‘Red Bench Relay’ event – to raise awareness of gender-based violence against women.
 And councils with red benches incorporated them into their walk.

 The Red Bench Relay is an LGAQ initiative that is supported by the Red Rose Foundation, which launched the Red Bench Project in 2019 as a permanent reminder that domestic violence occurs within all our communities.
 There are now more than 150 red benches throughout Queensland, with many more on the way.

 The LGAQ will be doing their part by hosting a ‘walk against violence’ event and breakfast for staff and special guests, with a ‘round trip’ walk from the red bench outside Local Government House.

 For further information, please contact the LGAQ’s Domestic & Family Abuse Project Officer, Jim Boden, via email or phone 07 3000 2226.

 2021 Alison Woolla Memorial Award for Local Leadership in Preventing Domestic and Family Violence

 A Queenslander who provided vital, life-changing support to protect another from domestic abuse has been recognised for their selflessness and awarded the 2021 Alison Woolla Memorial Award for Local Leadership in Preventing Domestic and Family Violence (DFV).